NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 <a href="http://drought.unl.edu/Planning/Monitoring/ComparisonofDroughtIndices.aspx" target="_blank"> National Drought Mitigation Center </a>
 provides a comparison of the different indices.

-This interactive plot shows the Palmer Drought Severity Index from 1991 through 2015 for Colorado.
+This interactive plot shows the Palmer Drought Severity Index from 2006 through the latest available 2026 data for Colorado.

-<iframe width="800" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~NEONDataSkills/2.embed"></iframe>
+<iframe title="Colorado Palmer Drought Severity Index animation, 2006-2026" width="800" height="650" frameborder="0" scrolling="no" src="colorado-pdsi-2006-2026.html"></iframe>

-Palmer Drought Severity Index for Colorado 1991-2015.
-Source: National Ecological Observatory Network (NEON) based on data from
+Palmer Drought Severity Index for Colorado 2006-2026.
+Source: National Ecological Observatory Network (NEON) based on
-<a href="http://www7.ncdc.noaa.gov/CDO/CDODivisionalSelect.jsp" target="_blank"> National Climatic Data Center–NOAA</a>.
+<a href="https://www.ncei.noaa.gov/access/monitoring/historical-palmers/" target="_blank">NOAA National Centers for Environmental Information Palmer Drought Severity Index divisional data</a>.

 #### Questions
 Use the figure above to answer these questions:

 1. In this dataset, what years are **near normal**, **extreme drought**, and **extreme wet** on the Palmer Drought Severity Index?
 1. What are the patterns of drought within Colorado that you observe using this Palmer Drought Severity Index?
 1. What were the drought conditions immediately before the September 2013 floods?

 Over this decade and a half, there have been several cycles of dry and wet periods.
 The 2013 flooding occurred right at the end of a severe drought.

 There is a connection between the dry soils during a drought and the potential for flooding.
 In a severe drought the top layers of the soil dry out.
 Organic